Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: The Hamilton-Jacobi-Bellman PIDEs via the Dynamic Programming Principle

 and the corresponding \textit{value function} $v: \cS \to \bbR$ is given by

-In order to ensure the well--posedness of the problem and to derive the associated Hamilton--Jacobi--Bellman (HJB) equation in classical form, we impose the following conditions on the value function $v \colon \cS \to \mathbb{R}$: \begin{enumerate} \item Continuous differentiability: $v$ is continuously differentiable with respect to both state variables $k$ and $p$,
+In order to ensure the well-posedness of the problem and to derive the associated Hamilton-Jacobi-Bellman (HJB) equation in classical form, we impose the following conditions on the value function $v \colon \cS \to \mathbb{R}$: \begin{enumerate}